NaimAyat/UCLA_CS118/StudyGuide.md

    * Taking-turns MAC: Nodes take turns to send, but nodes with more to send can take longer turns.
 This is good in that there is no collision, bad that it is unfair.
    * TDMA: Time divisison multiple access.
 Pros: good for digital, high channel utilization, no packet collisions.
 Cons: need node for synchronization, can't handle mobile nodes.
    * Slotted ALOHA: Pros: single active node can transmit at full rate of channel, only slots in nodes need to be in sync.
 Cons: collisions, wasting slots, idle slots, clock synchronization.
    * Polling: Pros: good for single I/O, low latency.
-Cons: not scalable.
+Cons: not scalable since it uses master node.
 4. CSMA and CSMA/CD:
    * Carrier sensing: a node listens to the channel before transmitting.
 If a frame from another node is currently being transmitted into the channel, a node then waits until it detects no transmissions for a short amount of time and then begins transmission.
    * Collision detection: a transmitting node listens to the channel while it is transmitting.
 If another node is transmitting an interfering frame, it stops and waits a random amount of time before repeating the sense-and-transmit-when-idle cycle.